SofijaErkin/basic-tool-mac/linux/manually_install_youcompleteme_for_mac_or_linux.md

 ### for Debian(Linux)

-if you use "`git clone ...`" to install `YouCompleteMe` and use this

-"`python3 install.py --clang-completer --system-libclang`"
+if you use this "`python3 install.py --clang-completer --system-libclang`"

 to compile installing, the `YouCompleteMe` compiling configuration file